CodeTheDev/societybot/README.md

 # societybot
 A Discord bot made for laughs.
-Primarily servers as a music bot, might have more features down the line.
+Primarily serves as a music bot, might have more features down the line.